Dark mode

 — Vest (apron).
 A device in the form of a piece of clothing - most often a vest, but aprons are also found.
 In any case, such a piece of clothing has pockets, loops and other “seats” for various tools, and is also made of durable materials that can easily carry the significant weight of worn equipment.
 Vests and aprons are convenient primarily in situations where you need to constantly have a significant number of tools on hand, and other types of containers are inconvenient or impossible to use.
 An example is installation work at high altitudes (some vests are even called “installer’s vest”).
 The belt bags described on top have a similar purpose; At the same time, vests/aprons are more bulky and require more careful selection in size, but their capacity is much higher.

 - Cart.
 Carts are containers equipped with wheels and handles for easy transportation.
 It only makes sense to use transport on wheels for large sets of tools that would be too heavy and inconvenient to carry in your hands or on yourself.
 Therefore, the carts are large in size and have a large capacity, and their working volume is divided into separate sections - most often retractable - otherwise it would be impossible to properly accommodate the entire tool.
-The main place where such containers are used are large workshops, hangars and other similar facilities, where a large arsenal of tools must often be moved over short distances; Carts are not suitable for “serious” transportation (unless you secure such a device in the back of a truck).
+The main place of use of such containers is large workshops, hangars and other similar facilities, where an extensive arsenal of tools must often be moved over short distances; Carts are not suitable for “serious” transportation (unless you secure such a device in the back of a truck).

 Kit